Container storage

 the OCI manifest and config objects.

-This is implmented in the ostree-rs-ext/container module.
+This is implemented in the ostree-rs-ext/container module.

 SELinux labeling